-If the observables (\ref{eq:dptdptcorr}), (\ref{eq:Rint}), and (\ref{eq:Cint}) are not measured differentially in $(\Delta\eta,\Delta\phi)$, then all flow effects are eliminated.
+If \R, \C, and \dptdpt~ are not measured differentially in $(\Delta\eta,\Delta\phi)$, then all flow effects are eliminated.
 To understand this, imagine the quantity \R$(\Delta\phi)$ has been measured and is well described by a Fourier series with terms $a_n\cos(n\Delta\phi)$.
 To find the integrated quantity, one calculates \R$=\int_0^{2\pi} {\cal R}(\Delta\phi)d\Delta\phi$.
 When calculating the equivalent integral of the Fourier series, the integral of all terms $\cos(n\Delta\phi)$ over a symmetric interval vanish term by term, indicating ${\cal R}=0$ if correlations are only described by flow.
 Therefore, if the integrated quantity \R~is not zero, it is not fully explained by Fourier flow coefficients.
-Although these remaining correlations might be characterized as non-flow, they are still interesting and potentially provide useful information about the collisions dynamics or initial state.
+Although these remaining correlations might be characterized as non-flow, they are still interesting and potentially provide useful information about the collision dynamics or initial state.
 In particular, we highlight the near-side correlations in excess of flow that are long-range in nature.
-Additionally, if jet effects dominate the integrated observables, the different observables (\ref{eq:Dint})-(\ref{eq:Cint}) analyzed together may be able to distinguish classes of events based on jet properties.
+Additionally, if jet effects dominate the integrated observables (\ref{eq:Rint})-(\ref{eq:Dint}), then analyzing them together may provide clues for identifying classes of events based on jet properties.
 Alternatively, the centrality and system energy dependence of these correlations can indicate the level of thermalization of events, which we leave to future work.

-Correlations (\ref{eq:CorrFn}) also indicate the event-by-event fluctuations in produced particles.
+Correlations (\ref{eq:CorrFn}) also embody the event-by-event fluctuations in produced particles.
 Notice that integrating (\ref{eq:CorrFn}) over all momenta for both particles results in $\langle N(N-1)\rangle - \langle N\rangle^2 = Var(N) -\langle N\rangle$.
 Here the variance of particles, $Var(N) = \langle N^2\rangle -\langle N\rangle^2$, characterizes the fluctuation in produced particles.
 If each event is independent of all other events, then this variance should follow Poisson statistics -- where the variance is equal to the mean -- resulting in a vanishing integral of (\ref{eq:CorrFn}).

 Non-Poissionian fluctuations indicate that a physical mechanism -- in initial state production, the dynamical expansion, or final state interactions -- generates fluctuations in a correlated way in all of the events of the ensemble; in this case $r(\mathbf{p}_1,\mathbf{p}_2)\neq 0$.
 Consequentially, since these fluctuations are tied to physical processes, they are not completely random and can be identified with correlation observables.
 Non-Poissionian behavior is seen in experiments as well as simulations, and will be discussed in the next sections.